googlefonts/googlefonts.github.io/gf-guide/tools.md

 -   Or you can use the latest release package from [python downloads](https://www.python.org/downloads/).
 Don’t forget to double click on `Install Certificates.command` and `Update Shell Profile.command` to add the python path to your bash profile.

 Installing python usually comes with `pip` (the standard package manager for Python), allowing you to install and uninstall or freeze the packages.
-If you work on Mac with an Apple M1 chip, you must first upgrade `pip` to the latest version using `pip install -U pip`.
+If you work on Mac with an Apple M1 chip, you must first upgrade `pip` to the latest version using `pip install --upgrade pip`.

 ### Virtual Environments